agermanidis/TranscriptBot/README.md

   transcriptbot hooks remove <hook-name>
   transcriptbot hooks use <hook-name>
   transcriptbot hooks list
-  transcriptbot list_devices
+  transcriptbot list_audio_devices
   transcriptbot use_name <name>

 Options:
   --version                        Show version.
   -h, --help                       Show this screen.
-  -i, --audio-device               Specify audio device to record with.
+  -i, --audio-device               Specify audio device to record with (default = 0).
-  -l, --list-audio-devices         List available audio devices.
   -k, --hook-url                   Hook URL to use to post transcription to Slack.
-  -n, --name                       Name of the mic to appear on Slack (default = your OS user name) --no-slack                       Print the transcripts but do not post them to Slack.
+  -n, --name                       Name to appear on Slack (default = your OS user name).
+  --no-slack                       Print the transcripts but do not post them to Slack.
 ```